sestaton/Transposome/README.md

 **INSTALLATION**

 To install this package, you will first need to install some Perl dependencies.
-The recommened method is to install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), and and run the following commands (requires git):
+The recommened method is to install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), and run the following commands (requires git):

     git clone github.com/sestaton/Transposome.git
     cd Transposome